 The recreation area is approximately 10 miles southeast of Hot Springs.
 Shep’s Canyon Lodge is a terrific choice for accommodations near the water.
 It features two rooms and a living room and kitchen area.
 Outdoors, there is a horse corral for those who bring their equine friends along on their travels.
 There are miles and miles of riding trails in the area.

-- Fun & Best Things to do in Pierre, South Dakota
+- Things to Do in Pierre, South Dakota

-- Fun & Best Things to do in Yankton, South Dakota
+- Things to Do in Yankton, South Dakota

-- Best & Fun Things to Do in Deadwood, South Dakota
+- Things to Do in Deadwood, South Dakota

-- Best Things to Do in Aberdeen, South Dakota
+- Things to Do in Aberdeen, South Dakota